bleemeo/squirreldb/CONTRIBUTING.md

 unset SQUIRRELDB_BUILDX_OPTION
 ```

-The resulting binaries can be found in the `dist/` folder and a Docker image named `squirreldb` is built.
+The release files are created in the `dist/` folder and a Docker image named `squirreldb:latest` is built.

-Release files are present in dist/ folder and a Docker image is build (squirreldb:latest) and loaded to
-your Docker images.

 ### Production release